allenzhai/Robin-Discord-Assistant/Backend.md

 ## Limitations
 The backend does not have any database support so it can not handle more than one user at a time.
 Future work would include:
 - Setting up a database to store user to personal access tokens.
-- logic for switching between tokens when making requests
+- Creating logic for switching between tokens when making requests
-- moving storage of repo name and owner name per user to newly created database.
+- Moving storage of repo name and owner name per user to newly created database.